 If you or a loved one is addicted to heroin, help is available.
 Even though the withdrawal process can be difficult, professional assistance and monitoring can help you get clean.

-At The Bluffs, we offer support and treatment for patients going through heroin withdrawal.
+At Vertava Health of Ohio, we offer support and treatment for patients going through heroin withdrawal.
 Your care plan will be based on your needs and you’ll meet with both physicians and nurses.
 Contact us today to learn about our detox programs and other addiction treatment options.

 National Center for Biotechnology Information—Clinical Guidelines for Withdrawal Management and Treatment of Drug Dependence in Closed Settings